 - Dedicated Welfare Officers

-- Supervision – we have the British Council required adult to student ratio of 1:15, including Group Leaders
+- Supervision – we have the ACELS required adult to student ratio of 1:15, including Group Leader

 - Road Safety